 I am Gabi Haak (née Geisler) and live Düsseldorf.
 I was born in a small town called Prüm in the Eifel, close to Luxembourg and Belgium.
-Very early I was inspired by people like Mother Teresa.
+Early on, I was inspired by people who work for others in the so-called Third World.
 As a child, the desire to go into development aid grew constantly.
-But somehow my life turned out differently and I have been working in a big company for over 29 years now.
+But somehow my life turned out differently and I have been working in a big company for over 30 years now.
 I enjoy my work a lot, but the longing for development aid has never stopped.

 When my oldest niece travelled to Ghana with her school at the age of 14 to teach English and help build a classroom, the desire was irrepressible.
 So I started looking for ways to participate in such a project also as an adult.
 After endless researches in the internet I found an organization which could realize my wishes.

 In October 2014 it was finally done.
 My adventure began.
 At that time I did not know that this would not remain a one-off event.
 I was just full of tension.
 I had decided to start a project in which I would work for four weeks in an orphanage in Jinja.
 Jinja is located directly on Lake Victoria in Uganda.

 From the very beginning I felt that it was my purpose to help in this orphanage.
 I immediately felt at home and have been able to establish a close relationship with many of the children.
 I quickly realized that I couldn’t just walk away after my stay as if it was only a four-week adventure.
 I took these children and all the people around this orphanage deeply to my heart.